audeering/audresamplelib/README.md

 ## Build
-The build process is based on Conan (for dependency management) and uses CMake as build system.
+The library is intended to be built via CMake, using Conan as a dependency manager.
 For the Conan part, it is suggested to set up and activate a Python virtual environment:

 ```bash
 virtualenv --python=python3 venv